Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @fujishincellars

-Fujishin Family Cellars has been dedicated to creating and producing wines that encapsulate the Snake River Valley area sine 2009.
-This winery sources its wine from a collection of vineyards, including Bitner Vineyards, mentioned previously.
+Fujishin Family Cellars has been dedicated to producing wines that encapsulate the Snake River Valley since 2009.
+This winery sources its grapes from a collection of top-tier local vineyards, emphasizing the unique character of the Sunnyslope region.

 Hours of Operation: